mdm-droid/indigo/_posts/2026-04-20-sacred-journey-game.md

 author: mattsherrill
 ---

-I used Google Gemini to create an online trivia game called "Sacred Journey: Trivia Quest" for the Baha'i Children's Class that I teach.
+I used AI to create an online trivia game called "Sacred Journey: Trivia Quest" for the Baha'i Children's Class that I teach.

 ### Link